INTERUNIT-UI

-instead of "what does the developer need to build an app-UI?" -- Windows, icons, menus, and pointers or touchscreens.
+"What interactive screen-widgets does the developer need to build an app-UI?"

 The Design Paradigm